2021 bracketology: March Madness predictions by Andy Katz

-Gonzaga, Baylor, Villanova and Michigan are the No. 1 seeds in Andy Katz's latest March Madness bracket predictions for the 2021 NCAA tournament.
+Gonzaga, Baylor, Michigan and Ohio State are the No. 1 seeds in Andy Katz's latest March Madness bracket predictions for the 2021 NCAA tournament.

 Here is where Katz projects this year's tournament field almost halfway into the regular season and about a month and a half from Selection Sunday.
 (Tap or click here to to open the bracket in a new window.)